-The Pharisees were very “sacrificial.”
-They had invented many rules and regulations in their human attempt to keep the Law.
-They appeared to be “holy,” but for the most part, they did not know the Lord.
-They confronted Jesus for allowing His disciples to pluck heads of grain on the Sabbath Day, they even plotted to destroy Jesus for healing a man on the Sabbath Day.
-This group may have been sincere when they first started, back in the second century B.C. but my how they’ve drifted away.
+The Pharisees had heaped up a plethora of rules and regulations in their human attempt to keep the Law.
+They appeared to be “holy,” but the vast majority of them did not know the Lord.
+They confronted Jesus for allowing His disciples to pluck heads of grain on the Sabbath Day, they even plotted to destroy Him for actually healing a man on the Sabbath Day.
+This group may have been sincere when they first started, back in the second century B.C., but my how they’d drifted away.
 Not all false prophets had a false start!

 The disciples were hungry; the man had a withered hand – a hand he could not use (how hard that must have been).
 And here were these Pharisees claiming to be godly men without any mercy or compassion for the hungry or the handicapped.
 They had elevated their distorted interpretation of the Bible, their traditions, over truth (see also Mark 7:1-13).

 Jesus gave them Scriptural examples of how there may be times when human need supersedes the letter of the Law, and more importantly Who He is – He is greater than the Temple, He is Lord even of the Sabbath.